 - We note that Foodland Farsi has traded within the range formed by the Upper (defined as Average PE + 1 Std Dev = 12.2x) and the Lower (Average PE – 1 Std Dev = 4.9x)

-- We note that PE mutiple for period after June’06 has crossed the upper standard deviation line signifying higher valuation multiple.
+- We note that the PE multiple for the period after June ’06 has crossed the upper standard deviation line signifying higher valuation multiple.

 - This chart is fairly useful because this provides the historical valuation details in a quick and easy format.